Thinking North Inc. to Showcase Four Companies Under the Theme, Think: Disruptors

 The four presenting Companies are as follows:

-- World Class Extractions Inc. (CSE: PUMP) - Developing cutting edge equipment and processing technology to revolutionize the cannabis extraction space.
+- World-Class Extractions Inc. (CSE: PUMP) (FSE: WCF) (OTCQB: WCEXF) - Developing cutting edge equipment and processing technology to revolutionize the cannabis extraction space.

 - Vanstar Mining Resources Inc. (TSXV: VSR) - A gold exploration company that is well positioned to ride the next gold wave with a multi-million ounce discovery in Quebec.